hermangroup/docs/masternodes/hosting.rst

 The ProRegTx submitted by the owner also specifies the percentage reward for the operator.
-It does not specify the operator's reward address, so a ProUpServTx is also required to claim this reward by specifying a Dash address.
+It does not specify the operator's reward address, so a ProUpServTx is also required to claim this reward by specifying a Historia address.
 If the reward is not claimed, it will be paid to the owner in full.